Yankees vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The New York Yankees and Franchy Cordero will square off against the Los Angeles Angels and Gio Urshela on Tuesday at 7:05 PM ET, at Yankee Stadium.
+A couple of hot hitters, Gleyber Torres and Hunter Renfroe, will try to keep it going when the New York Yankees face the Los Angeles Angels on Wednesday at 7:05 PM ET, at Yankee Stadium.

-The Angels have been listed as +115 moneyline underdogs for this matchup with the favored Yankees (-140).
-The matchup's total has been listed at 9 runs.
+The Yankees have been listed as -140 moneyline favorites for this matchup with the Angels (+115).
+The game's total is listed at 9 runs.

 Rep your team with officially licensed Yankeesgear!
 Head to Fanatics to find jerseys, shirts, and much more.